dagster-io/dagster/python_modules/dagster/docs/sections/learn/tutorial/inputs.rst

 If we execute this pipeline with this config, it'll fail at runtime.

-Enter this config in dagit and execute and you'll see the transform fail:
+Enter this config in dagit, hit execute, and you'll see the execution fail:

 .. image:: inputs_figure_two_untyped_execution.png